Taylor rule: Limitations

 Taylor highlighted that the rule should not be followed blindly: "…There will be episodes where monetary policy will need to be adjusted to deal with special factors."

 Criticisms

-Athanasios Orphanides (2003) claimed that the Taylor rule can mislead policy makers who face real-time data.
+Athanasios Orphanides (2003) claimed that the Taylor rule can mislead policymakers who face real-time data.
 He claimed that the Taylor rule matches the US funds rate less perfectly when accounting for informational limitations and that an activist policy following the Taylor rule would have resulted in inferior macroeconomic performance during the 1970s.

-In 2015, bond king Bill Gross said the Taylor rule "must now be discarded into the trash bin of history", in light of tepid GDP growth in the years after 2009.
+In 2015, "Bond King" Bill Gross said the Taylor rule "must now be discarded into the trash bin of history", in light of tepid GDP growth in the years after 2009.
 Gross believed that low interest rates were not the cure for decreased growth, but the source of the problem.